spike-rabbit/element/docs/components/status-notifications/status-bar.md

-# Status Bar
+# Status bar

-The **Status Bar** is used to convey crucial and system-wide information to users.
+The **status bar** is used to convey crucial and system-wide information to users.
 Different severity symbols help users to quickly evaluate and recognize the current system status, providing the required information to take appropriate actions.